-God gave me this phrase which is right on time for the Thanksgiving season.
-We honor people by thanking them and acknowledging them when they have made a big influence in our lives.
-It is just like when celebrity stars accept their award; they acknowledge the people who have helped them along the way.
+God gave me this phrase right on time for the Thanksgiving season.
+We honor people by thanking them and acknowledging them when they have significantly influenced our lives.
+It is just like when celebrity stars accept their award; they recognize the people who have helped them along the way.
 That is their way of honoring them.
-When a writer writes a book, there is a section that says acknowledgements and a list of people who inspired/helped them.
+When a writer writes a book, there is a section that says acknowledgments and lists people who inspired/helped them.
 We can’t get anywhere on our own without the help of others.
 God uses people to push us to our destiny.
 I am thankful for everyone in my life that has helped me along the way.

 Romans 13:7 says, Give honor to whom honor is due.

-We all at some point in our lives have taken people and things for granted.
-People have encouraged us and helped us along the way yet we forget to say thank you or that we appreciate them.
+At some point in our lives, we have taken people and things for granted.
+People have encouraged and helped us along the way, yet we forget to say thank you or appreciate them.
 When we honor people, it makes them want to do more.
 It shows that person that they are appreciated.
 God is the same way.

 Colossians 3:17: And whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him.